 A Little About Great Sand Dunes National Park

 Great Sand Dunes National Park and Preserve is home to the tallest sand dunes in North America.
 These epic hills rise up to 750 ft from the floor of the San Luis Valley in southern Colorado.
 The park is visually stunning as well.
 The golden sand dunes, formed by sediment captured by the Medano creek in the mountains, are framed by the raw peaks of the Sangre de Cristo mountain range.

 Great Sand Dunes is located about 40-minutes from the town of Alamosa.
 The park is remote and quiet.
 This makes for an amazing getaway for those looking to disconnect from the world for a few days while immersing themselves in the surrounding nature.
 We visited Great Sand Dunes in the Fall when the colors of the park exploded.
 But Great Sand Dunes is a popular destination year-round.
 But if you visit Great Sand Dunes NP in the summer, come prepared for searing hot sand.

 The entire park and preserve protect a massive 149,028 acres of pristine Colorado landscape.
-And the human history of the area date back an impressive 11,000 years with evidence of mammoth hunts of nomadic tribes that would frequent the region during hunting seasons.
-Modern indigenous nations including the Ute and Navajo also frequented the area.
-Bianca Peak, just southeast of the dunes is considered one of the four sacred peaks by the Navajo Nation.
+And the human history of the area dates back an impressive 11,000 years, with evidence of mammoth hunts of nomadic tribes that would frequent the region during hunting seasons.
+Modern indigenous nations, including the Ute and Navajo, also frequented the area.
+Just southeast of the dunes, Bianca Peak, is considered one of the four sacred peaks by the Navajo Nation.